-Pneumococcal polyvalent vaccine (Injection)
+Pneumococcal polyvalent vaccine (By injection)

 Pneumococcal Vaccine Polyvalent (NOO-moe-KOK-al VAX-een pol-ee-VAY-lent)